JOHN MARK COMER’S PRACTICING THE WAY OR PRACTICING A WAY? AN EVALUATION

 “In the same way, for an apprentice of Jesus to abide in the vine and bear much fruit, we also need a trellis – a support structure to make space for life with God.”

-The trellis is support for the vine, and Jesus as the vine does not need any support.
+The trellis is support for the vine, but Jesus is the vine and does not need any support.
+And if the Christian is in Christ, he does not need a trellis.
+The trellis is superflous to Jesus and to Christians.
 This trellis, asserts Comer, is the “rule of life.”
 Comer maintains that Paul was referring to this in First Corinthians 4:17 and this is this is the Rule of Life that Benedict came up with for monastic life.
 (See the section “The Rule of Life” in the CANA article on Peter Scazzero’s book).

 Looking at the passage, Paul’s words are that this “way” is what he teaches in all the churches.
 Undoubtedly, this refers to teachings Paul recorded in Scripture.
 This is not a special “rule of life” that Paul is talking about but simply the sound teachings that were taught by Paul and written as God-breathed words in the Bible.

-A Mormon cannot know inner peace or how to tell anyone to achieve it, yet Comer quotes Mormon Steven Covey on it (170).
+A Mormon, who does not believe in the biblical God or Jesus, cannot know inner peace or how to tell anyone to achieve it, yet Comer quotes Mormon Steven Covey on it (170).

 The Practices